jepsen-io/elle/README.markdown

 There are additional anomalies (e.g. garbage reads, dirty updates, inconsistent version orders) available for specific checkers.
 Not all of these are implemented fully yet---see the paper for details.

+- Internal Inconsistency: A transaction fails to observe its own prior reads/writes.
 - Inconsistent Version Orders: Inference rules suggested a cyclic order of updates to a single key.
 - Dirty Updates: A write promotes aborted state into committed state.
 - Duplicate Writes: A write occurs more than once.